epfl-herus/demod/docs/source/overview/index.rst

-Demod has been developed with the overarching aim of providing a flexible and easily customizable tool for simulating domestic energy demand (i.e., electrical and thermal).
+Demod has been developed with the overarching aim of providing a flexible and easily customizable tool for simulating domestic energy demand (e.g., electrical and thermal).

 Indeed, you can select numerous household characteristics (e.g., appliances, heating system, socio-demographic characteristics) or replace entire simulation modules to generate suitable energy demand profiles for your research interests.

-..
-Activity-based model

-In general, demod's modules are based on microsimulation of human behavior.
-In other words, they explicitly take into account household occupancy and activity profiles to reconstruct their thermal and electrical demand profiles.
-This allows to simulate energy demand profiles in an integrated and consistent manner, including dependencies between individual loads and obtaining adequate time diversification.

-..
-German focus

 Currently, demod's modules are parametrized by default using data for Germany.
 It is also possible to select a UK version, which makes use of data